How often are professional referees assessed?

 At the World Cup, each match has an assigned match assessor.
 At the conclusion of the match, there is a debriefing where all the referees would be in a large seminar room where the match incidents are viewed, discussed and decided.
 Following the general debriefing, the FIFA technical instructors would sit down with the respective match official’s one on one and give more specific feedback on their performances.
 Future appointments were dependent on your performances.

 Does your league need an easier way to complete assessments for referees, assessors and referee managers?
-Check out our Referee Management System here.
+Check out the future of Referee Assessments here.

 Do professional referees ever disagree with feedback provided from an assessment?

 As a referee, I never disagreed with an assessor.
 I always felt it was important to respect the match assessor.
 So if I disagreed with the match assessor, I knew that the key match decisions would be reviewed once the report would be finalised.
 At AFC level, key match incidents are reviewed by the technical experts who decide whether the referee’s decision was correct or not.
 Decisions are always checked and reviewed.

 Do you have any further tips for communication between assessors and referees?